cosmos/interchain-security/CONTRIBUTING.md

 ### PR Targeting

-Ensure that you base and target your PR on the `main` branch.
+Ensure that you base and target your PRs on either `main` or a feature branch.

-All feature additions and all bug fixes must be targeted against `main`.
+All complete features and all bug fixes must be targeted against `main`.
 Exception is for bug fixes which are only related to a released version.
 In that case, the related bug fix PRs must target against the release branch.

 If needed, we will backport a commit from `main` to a release branch with appropriate consideration of versioning.